janbodnar/Python-Skolenie/data_types.md

 print(second)
 ```

-We can use tuple function to create a tuple from a list and list function to create
+We can use the `tuple` function to create a tuple from a list and the `list` function to create
 a list from a tuple.
-Note that the original objects are not modified;
+Note that the original objects are not modified —
-the functions only return those transformed collections.
+the functions only return the transformed collections.

 ```
 $ ./list_transform.py